 Call of Duty: Ghosts features a wide range of new and old game modes to engage players in a variety of objective-based and straight battles.
-This allows players to play their games according to their preference and play style.
+This allows players to play their games according to their preferences and play styles.

 I will be covering all the game modes that the game has to offer and break down various aspects of each of them along with a few helpful tips to make you better.